facebook/zstd/zstd_compression_format.md

 except the last one, which is up to 3 bytes smaller, to reach totalSize.

-Compressed size must be provided explicitly : in the 4-streams variant, bitstream is preceded by 3 unsigned short values using Little Endian convention.
+Compressed size must be provided explicitly : in the 4-streams variant, bitstreams are preceded by 3 unsigned Little Endian 16-bits values.
-Each value represent the compressed size of one stream, in order.
+Each value represents the compressed size of one stream, in order.
 The last stream size is deducted from total compressed size and from already known stream sizes :
 `stream4CSize = totalCSize - 6 - stream1CSize - stream2CSize - stream3CSize;`

-##### Bitstreams reading
+##### Bitstreams read and decode

 Each bitstream must be read _backward_, that is starting from the end down to the beginning.